queeb3/Manifesto/README.md

 It's extremely simple and straightfoward, no inheritance just logic and data defined explicitly for the use case and problem of cutting a tree.
+---
+Some closing statements before we move on.

 ### What DOD is not:
 - It's not procedural.